k-box/k-box/docs/user/en/starred.md

 # Starred

-Display all the files you starred.
+Displaya all files you have starred.

 ![Starred documents menu](img/starred-docs.png)

-Star your file clicking next to its title and it will appear in Starred.
+Star your file clicking next to its title and it will be saved in Starred.

 ![add to starred](./img/add-to-starred.png)